-(a) Cattle and buffalo on voyages of ten (10) days or more must be provided with sawdust, rice hulls or similar material to be used exclusively for bedding at a rate of at least seven (7) tonnes or 25 m for every 1000 m of cattle pen space, [Question: Is a 25mm thickness enough .
-I think 150mm or 6 times as much was more like the quantity.]
+(a) Cattle and buffalo on voyages of ten (10) days or more must be provided with sawdust, rice hulls or similar material to be used exclusively for bedding at a rate of at least seven (7) tonnes or 25 m3 for every 1000 m2 of cattle pen space.

 NOTE: This does not apply to cattle and buffalo loaded from Brisbane or a port north of latitude 26° south and exported to Southeast Asia or Japan.
-[What bedding is used in its place.]

-(b) Deer and camelids on all voyages must be provided with straw, shavings or sawdust to be used at a rate of at least seven (7) tonnes or 25 m3 for every 1000 m of deer pen space before animals are loaded.
-[Question: Is 25mm thickness enough.
-I think 150mm or 6 times as much was more like the quantity.]
+- (b) Deer and camelids on all voyages must be provided with straw, shavings or sawdust to be used at a rate of at least seven (7) tonnes or 25 m3 for every 1000 m2 of deer pen space before animals are loaded. - (c) For export by air: feed, water and bedding must be provided by the exporter in accordance with the requirements within the IATA Live Animal Regulations.